rwxrob/cmdbox/README.md

 modern web, containerization, and git hosting documentation the need for any system-level documentation system is sharply diminishing.
 Better to embed it with the command itself when needed.
-When building container `FROM scratch` binaries this enables documentation with bloating the container up to contain the entire `man` page system.
+When building container `FROM scratch` binaries this enables documentation without bloating the container up to contain the entire `man` page system.
 The same is true for tab completion itself.